 The Florida Department of Transportation, District 1 is conducting several projects in partnership with the Sarasota/Manatee Metropolitan Planning Organization (MPO) and local governments.
 Collectively these projects make up the Connecting Communities Program.
 The purpose of this program is to holistically enhance the multimodal transportation network within Sarasota and Manatee Counties.
 For more information on the Connecting Communities Program, visit www.swflroads.com/connectingcommunities

 4. What is the difference between Phase I and Phase II of the Sarasota/Manatee US 41 CMASS?

 Phase I of the study includes community and agency outreach, data collection, evaluation of existing corridor conditions and corridor/modal usage, and identification of feasible improvement strategies.
 Phase II includes additional community and agency outreach as well as analysis of improvement strategies.
-Public Workshops will be conducted in both phases.
+A Public Workshop will be conducted in Phase II.
 The study will ultimately result in concepts to be advanced and an implementation plan.

 5. How can I comment on the study?

 We welcome your input.
 Email your comments to email@example.com

 Your feedback plays a critical role during this project and will direct the project development and decision-making process.
 We need to know your needs and concerns to determine the best solution for the community.
 Send us your comments at firstname.lastname@example.org.